Li Tieguai: Religious influence

 The Eight Immortals are examples of how all can obtain immortality.
 Most of the immortals (including Li) were common folk who attracted the attention of the gods through suffering unjust treatment, without complaint, and gave more to others than themselves.
 They were admitted to eternal life as a reward for their acts on earth and bearing gifts to the Old Man of the South Pole, the god of longevity.
 "The path to immortality includes achieving physical and spiritual harmony through meditation, diet, exercise, breath control, and the use of herbs.
 To achieve this state, one also had to eliminate all disease and evil from the body and spirit".

+He was thought to make medicine "that could revive the dead."

 Iconography

-His characteristic emblems are the Calabash bottle which identifies him as one of the Eight Immortals and also his iron crutch.
-A vapour cloud emanates from the gourd, and within it is the sage's hun (soul); which may be depicted as a formless shape or as a miniature double of his bodily self.
+His characteristic emblems are the calabash gourd-bottle, which identifies him as one of the Eight Immortals, and his signature iron-crutch (which is now used as the symbol for Traditional Chinese medicine and such apothecaries, similar to the use of the Rod of Asclepius for modern medicine).

+A vapour cloud emanates from the gourd, and within it is the sage's hun (soul); which may be depicted as a formless shape or as a miniature double of his bodily-self.